Face the Heat

 Face the Heat is the twelfth studio album released by the German hard rock band Scorpions in 1993.

 It was produced by the band and the late Bruce Fairbairn and released on the Mercury label.
 This album marked their status as a sort of political band with the song "Alien Nation", which was about the re-unification of Germany.
 This album had a contemporary touch to it, as the band were then going with the current trends, before later returning to their original style in Unbreakable in 2004.
-This is the last album to feature drummer Herman Rarebell, and the first with Ralph Rieckermann on bass guitar.
+This is the last album to feature drummer Herman Rarebell, and the first with Ralph Rieckermann on bass guitar replacing Francis Buchholz.
+It is also the band's final album to be released on Mercury.

 "Under the Same Sun" was played during the ending credits of the 1994 film On Deadly Ground.

 "Alien Nation" was covered by the Italian heavy metal band Mastercastle, recorded by Pier Gonella at MusicArt Studios and released as Japanese bonus track of their album The Phoenix.

+"No Pain, No Gain" was one of the songs of the 1994 FIFA World Cup.

 "Lonely Nights" was later included in the 2017 compilation album Born to Touch Your Feelings: Best of Rock Ballads.